jucian0/posts/building-forms-in-reactjs-2.md

 Added a function named `validate`, this function should receive the form values and pass this value to object validation.
 If the form state has a valid value, we set an empty object in the errors state and true in `isValid` property, but if it has any error, we need to know if is an error of validation (ValidationError instance), before setting them in the errors state and false in `isValid`.
 To update the errors every time that form is changed, we pass the form state as a dependency in the useEffect hook.
 Added object error with the specific property in every field.
-If you run the application again you will see the form working well with validation.

 I use `useCallback` with `validate` function and pass this function as a useEffect dependency.